Chicago Hull House closing for lack of funds

 Jane Addams, also a leader in women's suffrage, was the first American woman to win the Nobel Peace Prize.
 She and her associates influenced policy on public health and education, fair labor practices and immigrants' rights.

 She founded Hull House in 1889 to provide services mostly to the city's immigrant community.
-The current Hull House Association assists 14,000 individuals, along with their families, with programs in early childhood development, child welfare and family services such as domestic violence counseling, according to a Hull House statement.
+The current Hull House Association serves 14,000 people, with programs in early childhood development, child welfare and family services such as domestic violence counseling.

 Saunders said Hull House was arranging for other social services providers, such as Metropolitan Family Services, to take on Hull House's clients and employees.